AtmaMani/atmamani.github.io/posts/gentle-introduction-to-cloud-computing.md

 Unlike VMs and containers, when using serverless, you only pay for **function execution time**.
 In VMs and containers, you pay for **run time** of container and VM, even if they are idle.

 ### Characteristics of cloud compute
-Cloud computing is **cost effective** as there is no up-front infrastructure cost, no fixed rent, no spearate electricity or utility bills for your servers.
+Cloud computing is **cost effective** as there is no up-front infrastructure cost, no fixed rent, no separate electricity or utility bills for your servers.

 It is **scalable** on demand.
 You can **vertically scale** by switching to a host machine with more RAM and CPUs or **horizontally scale** by distributing load to many servers and scaling out.